This post may contain affiliate links. Please read my affiliate policy for more information.

 But the gut voice is just insistent enough to keep its decibel level above that of my other uptight, anxious voices.

-My gut doesn’t whine.
-She whips me into shape and tells me repeatedly that I’m capable, competent and self-conscious enough to know the real deal.
-While I might whine and complain and cry and throw temper tantrums, ultimately I come back to the voice that constantly repeats the same mantra to me over and over again.
+The thing is, my gut doesn’t whine.
+She whips me into shape and tells me repeatedly that I’m capable, competent, and cognizant enough to know the real deal.
+While I occasionally whine and complain and cry and throw temper tantrums, I ultimately come back to the voice that repeats the same mantra to me over and over again.

 YOU CAN DO THIS.